boekenbox/gitbook-beta/troubleshooting/critical-errors.md

-## Errors after successfully starting Gunbot
+## Errors after successfully starting bitRage

 The following orders can prevent trading when occurring very often.
 When any of these errors only occur intermittently, there is usually no issue that needs solving.